Kagami/shitsu/README.md

 Obviously there are a huge bunch of various jabber bots available
 but each that I had seen offer a-lot-of-commands rather than cool API.
 shitsu aims to be pythonic, pep8-compatible, clean and simple framework
-with the main purpose to make it easy to write a module.
+with the main purpose to make it easy to write a new module for your needs.

 ### Installation